Vermillion County, Indiana: Education and health care

-The administration of public schools in Vermillion County is divided between two entities.
-The North Vermillion Community School Corporation administers North Vermillion Junior-Senior High School and North Vermillion Elementary School, both located just north of Cayuga along State Road 63.
-The South Vermillion Community School Corporation administers schools located in Clinton, including South Vermillion High School, South Vermillion Middle School, and three elementary schools: Central, Ernie Pyle, and Van Duyn.
+The administration of public schools in Vermillion County is divided between two school districts, North Vermillion Community School Corporation and South Vermillion Community School Corporation, with each one taking different portions of the county.
+The North Vermillion district administers North Vermillion Junior-Senior High School and North Vermillion Elementary School, both located just north of Cayuga along State Road 63.
+The South Vermillion district administers schools located in Clinton, including South Vermillion High School, South Vermillion Middle School, and three elementary schools: Central, Ernie Pyle, and Van Duyn.
 It also manages the Parke Vermillion Education and Training Interlocal (PVETI) in Hillsdale.

 There are no colleges or universities within Vermillion County, but there are several nearby.
 Indiana State University is a public four-year college in Terre Haute in neighboring Vigo County, about 30 mi to the south of Newport.
 Rose–Hulman Institute of Technology, a smaller private college also in Terre Haute, specializes in teaching engineering, mathematics, and science.
 Ivy Tech Community College of Indiana has 23 campuses throughout the state; the nearest to Vermillion County is in Terre Haute.

 The Vermillion County Public Library has branches in Cayuga, Newport, and Dana.
 In 1909 a Carnegie library was built in Clinton; it was expanded in 1947 and in 1953.
 In the early 1990s it was determined that an entirely new building was needed, and this was completed in 1994.

 Union Hospital, located in Terre Haute to the south, operates a hospital in Clinton.